CNES/aviso-fes/docs/source/api.rst

    This Enum class encapsulates the various astronomical formulae required for computing astronomical angles.

-   .. autoattribute:: SCHUREMAN_ORDER_1
+   .. attribute:: SCHUREMAN_ORDER_1

       First-order polynomial expressions from Schureman (1940), Table 1, p.
       162. Uses the J1900.0 epoch and UTC time scale.
 This is the simplest and most traditional formula set, suitable for predictions within a few decades of the reference epoch.

-   .. autoattribute:: SCHUREMAN_ORDER_3
+   .. attribute:: SCHUREMAN_ORDER_3

       Third-order polynomial expressions extending Schureman's formulae with quadratic and cubic correction terms.
 Same J1900.0 epoch and UTC time scale, but with improved accuracy for dates further from the reference epoch.

-   .. autoattribute:: MEEUS
+   .. attribute:: MEEUS

       Expressions from Jean Meeus, *Astronomical Algorithms* (2nd ed., 1998).
       Uses the J2000.0 epoch and Terrestrial Dynamical Time (TDT), with